Educational Technology (EDIT)

 EDIT 5300 Prin of Ins Design & Learn The

-This course introduces the processes, methods, and techniques involved with systematic design of instruction in P-16 educational settings.
-This course examines established and emerging theories of instructional design such as the ADDIE model.
+This course introduces the processes, methods, and techniques involved with systematic design of instruction in P-16 educational or professional settings.
+This course examines established and emerging theories of instructional design (i.e. ADDIE model) and follows though the process to developing a simulated instructional plan.
 Learning theories explored are based on behavioral, information processing, constructivist, and sociocultural.
-Analysis and exploration of the relationship between theory and practice are demonstrated using a variety of technology tools.
-Course content should also align as applicable to the Texas Education Agency's Technology Applications standards EC-12 and ISTE standards.
+Aligns with the ISTE Standards for Coaches.

 EDIT 5320 Inst Lead & Tech Integration

-This engaging, intermediate-level course examines the importance and relationship between the leadership role as curriculum designers and the integration of technology in professional learning or educational classroom settings.
-Emphasis on practical and applicable ways to integrate technology into a P-16 curriculum using curriculum design processes, future-ready concepts, and education technology theories such as TPACK and SAMR.
-Inquiry into instructional leadership concepts such as adult learning and mentoring principles to build teacher capacity and support innovative change.
-Course content should also align as applicable to the Texas Education Agency's Technology Applications standards EC-12 and ISTE standards.
+This highly engaging advanced level course examines the importance and relationship between the leadership role as curriculum designers and the integration of technology in professional learning or educational settings.
+Emphasis is on evaluating leading in the 21st century, examining standards and policies, information technology fundamental, and inquiry into instructional leadership concepts such as adult learning and mentoring principles to build teacher capacity and support innovative change.
+Aligns with the ISTE Standards for Education Leaders.

 EDIT 5330 Teach Learn&Assessing Dig Age

-This course is an intermediate level deepening the concepts of the teaching process of planning, instruction, and assessing learning utilizing technology through research-based pedagogy and practice in a P-16 setting.
-This course is an inquiry into a variety of technology programs, software, applications, and tools to develop engaging and effective instructional materials and engaging student-centered lessons.
-Examples include using multimedia, presentation tools, social media, virtual and augmented realities, gamification, STEM, and computer science concepts.
+This course is a highly engaging intermediate level deepening the concepts of the teaching process of planning, instruction, and assessing learning utilizing technology through evidenced-based pedagogy and practice in a P-16 educational setting.
+Referring to education technology theories (i.e. T3 framework, TPACK or SAMR), emphasis is on practical ways to integrate technology into a P-16 curriculum using multimedia, presentation tools, virtual and augmented realities (VR/AR), gamification, STEM, and computer science concepts.
+Self-assessments guide the evaluation of personal technology implementation.
+Students create many digitally rich products to connect theory to real-world application.
 Students will design a comprehensive instructional module focusing on the teaching process and specific technology tools that enrich learning outcomes.
-Course content should also align as applicable to the Texas Education Agency's Technology Applications standards and ISTE Standards.
+Aligns with the ISTE Standards for Educators.

 EDIT 5340 Emerging Tech Mod & Lear Env